 From our morning skincare routine to our afternoon snack and nighttime meal, we consume palm oil products all day long.
 We may look at the ingredients list of products in our home and not know which contain palm oil.
-This is because some products list the derivative used in the product rather than palm oil itself.
+Some products list the palm oil derivatives used in the product rather than palm oil itself.
 If you are not familiar with the term used, you may never guess that it is palm oil.

 Read on as we look below at understanding palm oil, the products that contain it, and the environmental problems that result.
 We then explore efforts to find more sustainable and environmentally friendly oils in place of palm oil.

 Palm oil is one of the world's most precious and versatile agricultural resources.
 Its high yield, versatility, and low cost have made it an essential ingredient for many mass-produced consumer products.
-These include everything from cosmetics to snacks.
+These include everything from cosmetics to instant noodles and snacks.

+Although oil palm trees require less land than soybean to generate the same amount of oil, their production affects the ecosystem.
 They also use palm oil as biofuel.
 51% of the European Union's palm oil consumption in 2017 was to power trucks and cars.
-Although oil palm trees require less land than soybean to generate the same amount of oil, its production affects the ecosystem.

 Indonesia is the largest palm oil producer; in 2018/2019, it produced about 41.5 million metric tons.
 Malaysia is the second-largest global palm oil producer, and it is home to a high number of major palm oil companies.
 Guatemala and Colombia are notable palm oil producers in Latin America.
 Columbia is the fourth major palm oil exporter.

 India consumes more palm oil than any other country.
 In 2019 the country imported over 5 billion US dollars worth of palm oil.
 The United States is the fifth largest consumer of palm oil.
 In 2016 experts valued the US palm oil market at 882 million, and they predict an increase to 1.5 billion dollars by 2022.